rabbia67/rabbia67.github.io/README.md

-# Abad Naseer - Portfolio Website
+# Jahangir - Portfolio Website

-A modern, responsive portfolio website for Abad Naseer, a DevOps Engineer & Cloud Solutions Architect.
+A modern, responsive portfolio website for Jahangir, a DevOps Engineer & Cloud Solutions Architect.
 Built with React, TypeScript, Vite, and Tailwind CSS.

 ## Features